angrybacon/doomsday-wiki/markdown/chapters/01-meandeck/06-deck-construction.md

 you to pivot from cantripping to casting Doomsday and can also facilitate a turn one or turn two Doomsday though not as effectively as Dark Ritual does.
-The number of Lotus Petals increase as number of lands decreases and higher counts are favourable for either decks looking to win fast or that have greedier mana requirements due to splash colours.
+The number of Lotus Petals increase as number of lands decreases and higher counts are favorable for either decks looking to win fast or that have greedier mana requirements due to splash colors.
 In a control style list you may only wish to run two whilst most other lists will probably wish to run three or four.

 Some people opt for additional acceleration in the form of :card[Cabal Ritual].